angeluriot/Papermap/doc/contribute/papers.md

 	</tbody>
 </table>

-* If it has not been automatically filled and you cannot find the value, put `0`
+* If it was not auto-filled and you cannot find the value, put `0`

 ## Previous consensus